By Ken Norton

 The Big Agenda is in alignment with what truly matters.
 It’s aligned with your values, conscious choice, and being fully present in each moment.
 Like a North Star for our life, it guides each of us in the direction of living a life we want and being who we want to be.

 Now we see why advice, especially from someone who doesn’t know us as a whole person, is so bad – it’s barely scratching the surface!
-The agenda isn’t a mountaintop; it’s merely the visible part of an iceberg.
-It addresses content, not context.
+The complete agenda isn’t just the mountaintop we want to reach; it’s merely the visible part of an iceberg.
 The client contains multitudes hiding below.
 Advice takes away the client’s agency and power over their own life because it neglects or ignores the whole person.

 Coaching is all about restoring that power, teaming up with the client to help them connect their agenda to their Big Agenda under the surface.
 In the words of my credentialing body, the International Coaching Federation, coaching is “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”